Making Digital Transformations Happen

 I create businesses that help organizations target, communicate and engage with their customers.

-I create digital media that helps people visualize, interact and learn.
+I create products that help people visualize, interact and learn.

 Tonge is a township about 50km outside of downtown London (see on map).
 It is thought that Tonges gave name to this place, as Elizabeth 43rd was in love with a gent named Christopher Tonge.